Many or all companies we feature compensate us. Compensation and editorial

 However, if you can’t pay off your credit card balance before interest charges accrue, you might be worse off than if you just paid your mortgage in cash—especially if it leads you to accumulate more debt.

-If you’re using a credit card to pay the mortgage chronically, it would be wise to consult a financial counselor/mortgage lender to explore options to gain control of your cash flow and the utilization of the credit cards, which may lead to making behavior changes or downsizing your home.
+If you’re using a credit card to pay the mortgage chronically, it would be wise to consult a financial counselor or mortgage lender to explore options to gain control of your cash flow and use of the credit cards, which may lead to making behavior changes or downsizing your home.

 Alternatives to paying your mortgage with a credit card